pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

     Packets: Sent = 3, Received = 0, Lost = 3 (100% loss),
 ```

 So the problem we have here is if we try to connect a reverse shell to our Kali machine from the GitStack server it would have to tunnel back through the intermediate webserver we are connected through.
 And as we can see traffic is currently blocked by the server in the middle.
-As we already have ssh access to that server we can look at the firewall, and add an exception to allow traffic back to us.
+As we already have SSH access to that server we can look at the firewall, and add an exception to allow traffic back to us.

 First let's connect to the webserver using the RSA creds we found earlier: